The Hidden Cost of Vibe Coding

 Mental ownership erodes.
 When you didn't type the bytes, they don't live in your head the same way.
 You know the AI built a feature.
 You don't fully remember what's in it.

 Your git log becomes static.
 Auto-generated commit messages like wip, fix, and update X don't tell you what happened.
-A normal week now produces fifty illegible commits per day.
+A normal week now produces a wall of nearly-illegible commits.
 You can't read your own history.

 Monday-morning amnesia.
 You sit down to keep building and you can't remember what state the codebase was in when you left Friday.
 You spend the first hour of your week reading your own diffs to onboard yourself.